 Your solicitor will have referred you to Focus for one of a number of reasons which may include:

-- You may be thinking about making a court application but your solicitor thinks that mediation may be more effective and has suggested that you contact us to find out more.
-Even if you end up going through court, the court expects you to have attended a Mediation Information and Assessment Meeting before making an application to court.
+- You may be thinking about making a court application, but your solicitor thinks that mediation may be more effective and has suggested that you contact us to find out more.
+Even if you end up going through court, the court expects you to have attended a Mediation Information and Assessment Meeting before making an application to the court.
 Guidance about this can be found in the Protocol to the Family Procedure Rules.

-- You can’t get legal aid to cover the cost of legal advice or going to court but legal aid is still available for mediation.
-If you qualify for legal aid, and have a mediation session, this will usually allow you to access a certain amount of free legal advice from a legal aid lawyer.
+- You can’t get legal aid to cover the cost of legal advice or going to court, but legal aid is still available for mediation.
+If you qualify for legal aid and have a mediation session, this will usually allow you to access a certain amount of free legal advice from a legal aid lawyer.
 Legal Aid is administered by the Legal Aid Agency.

 - You have told your solicitor that you want to try to resolve the issues as amicably as possible and feel that you and your former partner may be able to work together to do this.